AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Abstract

 \section{Abstract}

 Attosecond X-ray pulses are a critical tool for tracking ultrafast electron dynamics in condensed matter, molecular systems, and strongly correlated materials.
 Recent breakthroughs have pushed X-ray free electron lasers (XFELs) into the attosecond domain, significantly surpassing their previous femtosecond capabilities.
-Building on these advancements, this work investigates the potential of the Shanghai High Repetition Rate XFEL and Extreme Light Facility (SHINE), China's first continuous-wave (CW) XFEL, to generate intense attosecond X-ray pulses, thereby offering transformative capabilities for X-ray science.
-Through comprehensive start-to-end simulations, we show that SHINE is capable of producing hard X-ray pulses with peak powers reaching the terawatt-scale and average pulse durations of approximately 300 as.
+Building on these advancements, this work investigates the potential of the Shanghai HIgh repetitioN rate XFEL and Extreme light facility (SHINE), China's first continuous-wave (CW) XFEL, to generate intense attosecond X-ray pulses, thereby offering transformative capabilities for X-ray science.
+Through comprehensive start-to-end simulations, we show that SHINE is capable of producing terawatt-scale pulses at both soft and hard X-ray ranges.
 This is achieved using a self-chirping scheme within the existing machine configuration, requiring no additional hardware.
-Our findings demonstrate that CW XFELs can generate intense attosecond X-ray pulses at megahertz repetition rates, opening new opportunities for real-time studies of electronic dynamics in complex systems.
+We further find that superradiant behavior in the postsaturation regime plays a central role in attosecond XFEL, enabling higher peak power and shorter attosecond pulses.
+Our results illustrate the wide applicability of the self-chirping scheme and demonstrate that CW XFELs can generate intense attosecond X-ray pulses at megahertz repetition rates, opening new opportunities for real-time studies of electronic dynamics in complex systems.